metodi96/avax-tutorial-nft/README.md

     }
 ```

 Here the function takes the token id as a parameter and is a **payable** function, meaning that the user can send AVAX via it to the smart contract.
-We then first check whether the item has been listed and whether the msg.value which we send with our function call equals the price of the token.
-If that is the case we split up the msg.value based on the royalty that is defined in the **Item**:
+We then first check whether the item has been listed and whether the **msg.value** which we send with our function call equals the price of the token.
+If that is the case we split up the **msg.value** based on the royalty that is defined in the **Item**. **msg.value** is another global variable in Solidity:

 ```javascript
 uint256 royaltyForCreator = tokenIdToItem[tokenId].royalty.mul(msg.value).div(100);